recipegrace/BigBricks-docker/README.md

 ###This docks the bigbricks application

-This ships with the bigbricks jars
+This ships with the bigbricks jar